 - Areas of expertise: Nanomedicine; Drug and gene delivery; Biomaterials; Antimicrobials; Colloids and interfaces; Nanomaterial synthesis and characterisation

 - Location: 1.02C Sir Henry William Bragg Building

 - PDRA mentoring scheme coordinator

 I have a strong interest in the development and translation of innovative biomaterials to advance the therapy of human diseases with unmet clinical needs.
-The research in my group focuses on the synthesis of well-defined and biocompatible hybrid organic-inorganic nanoparticles, and their directed assembly into more complex micron-scale materials with unique functionalities for drug delivery applications.
+The research in my group focuses on the synthesis of well-defined and biocompatible hybrid organic-inorganic nanoparticles, and their directed assembly into more complex micron-scale materials with unique functionalities for drug delivery and bioimaging applications.
 Our approach is highly interdisciplinary in nature, encompassing materials synthesis and characterisation, anticancer and antimicrobial evaluation, biocompatibility testing, with key clinical collaborations to address global health challenges.
 Current research areas include: